 - Various annual events for members and backstretch employees

-- HBPA Day at the Races – two at each track per calendar year
+- HBPA Day at the Races – one at each track per calendar year

 - Holiday meals